Sharing a small space with a baby is not only possible but is efficient. Having a small room with a baby can be cozy, comfortable, and enjoyable.

 Parents can minimize the clutter from their own dresser by dedicating a few drawers for the baby.
 The baby should only need a couple of drawers at most.
 Sharing a dresser will allow easy access to the baby’s clothes.

-Repurpose a honeycomb-style underwear or sock organizer for baby’s bodysuits and other small clothing to make it easier to find the outfit you’re looking for.
+Repurpose a honeycomb-style underwear or sock organizer for baby’s bodysuits and other small clothing to make it easier to find an outfit.

 Appropriate unused spaces for the baby